 I am a creator.
 A creator of experience in life, a creator of content in the digital world.

 I think, for the time being, I like the label.
 It fits me nicely like a new pair of jeans.
 Surely, just like a new pair of jeans, it’s still a bit stiff (and, you do know that faint smell of ‘the store’, don’t you?).
 I would need to wear it more, so I can wash it and crack it a little bit to make it even more fitting.
-Oh, and in the next few days, I will also need to adjust my bio/profile here and in other social media platforms.
+Oh, and in the next few days, I will also need to adjust my bio/profile here and on other social media platforms.
 Indeed, more work and adjustments, but it’s okay.

 So, here I am, with my new label, intending to create more playful and meaningful content (or experience) on and off the Internet.
-When it comes to work, I could say that I help my clients to do just the same—and during workshops, classes, or retreats, I am basically sharing about the same thing.
+When it comes to working, I could say that I help my clients to do just the same—and during workshops, classes, or retreats, I am basically sharing about the same thing.

 On another note, maybe I’ll also get tired of this label one day and granted myself a new one in the next 3, 5, or 10 years.
 Who knows?
 However, I guess that’s the point.